CDHO Advisory: Eating Disorders

 Notes

-2. For anorexia nervosa, two subtypes are sometimes defined: restrictive, in which dietary limitation is the dominant feature, and binge-eating/purging type, with or without binge-eating, which resembles bulimia.
-These subtypes are omitted from the classification used for this Advisory because, for present purposes, they may blur the distinction, an important one, between anorexia nervosa and bulimia.
+- For anorexia nervosa, two major types are defined: restricting, in which dietary limitation is the dominant feature, and binge-eating/purging, which resembles bulimia.
+These types are omitted from the classification used for this Advisory because, for present purposes, they may blur the distinction, an important one, between anorexia nervosa and bulimia nervosa.

 General terminology